NexTre-dev/retro-gadgets-docs/docs/api/misc/VideoChip.md

 <img src="../../../.github/assets/docs/SpriteFont.png" width="200" align="right">

 ### DrawText(position `vec2`, fontSprite `SpriteSheet`, text `string`, textColor `color`, backgroundColor `color`)
-Writes **text** to the canvas, using **fontSprite** as the font to be displayed. fontSprite is a special kind of SpriteSheet representing a textual font that cannot be created normally.
-As such, the only one that can be used can be loaded via `local spriteFont = GetSpriteSheet("Builtin/StandardFont")`.
+Writes **text** to the canvas, using **fontSprite** as the font to be displayed. **fontSprite** is a special kind of SpriteSheet representing a textual font that cannot be created normally.
+As such, the only one that can be used is loaded via `local spriteFont = GetSpriteSheet("Builtin/StandardFont")`.
 ```lua
 -- Assets
 local spriteFont = GetSpriteSheet("Builtin/StandardFont")